industrial-control-group-unibs/LIFT-Examples/README.md

 ## back-compabilities

 - 2023/02/01.
-Variable "cabin_height" has been renamed "sensor_height". _sensor_height_ represent the physical dimension of magnitic band that turns on the on-off switch, typically ~10 cm.
+Variable "cabin_height" has been renamed "sensor_height". _sensor_height_ represent the physical dimension of magnetic band that turns on the on-off switch, typically ~10 cm.

 ## Ack